Did you know: There has only been one hole-in-one on a par 4 in PGA Tour history—and it was a real doozy

 But while Magee's is the only one on the PGA Tour, it has happened on other major tours in competition.
 Ha Na Jang and Minjee Lee have done it on the LPGA, while Rahil Ganjee and Chip Beck have pulled it off on the Korn Ferry Tour.
 And those players were all lucky enough to have their feats caught on camera.
 Must be nice.

 But back to Magee, thanks to his memorable hole-in-one, he shot a first-round 66, which kickstarted a not-so-memorable T-44 finish.
 More importantly, we're guessing it set off quite a celebration at TPC Scottsdale's 19th hole.
-In any event, Andrew Magee is still dining off that tale nearly 20 years later.
+In any event, Andrew Magee is still dining off that tale more than 20 years later.
 And Tom Byrum is probably still drinking on Magee's tab.